oshaea30/Alexa-practice/README.md

 # Alexa-practice
-A voice to text application that I intend to gradually add components to
+A voice to text application using python, that I intend to gradually add components to